GATB/simka/README.md

 # What is Simka?

-Simka is a comparative metagenomics method dedicated to NGS datasets.
-It computes a large collection of distances classically used in ecology to compare communities by approximating species counts by k-mer counts.
+Simka is a de novo comparative metagenomics tool.
+Simka represents each dataset as a k-mer spectrum and compute several classical ecological distances between them.

 Developper: Gaëtan Benoit.
 Contact: gaetan.benoit@inria.fr

-#Reference
+# Reference

+Benoit G, Peterlongo P, Mariadassou M, Drezen E, Schbath S, Lavenier D, Lemaitre C. (2016) [Multiple comparative metagenomics using multiset k-mer counting](https://doi.org/10.7717/peerj-cs.94).
+PeerJ Computer Science 2:e94

-G. Benoit, P. Peterlongo, D. Lavenier, C. Lemaitre.
-(2015) [Simka: fast kmer-based method for estimating the similarity between numerous metagenomic datasets](https://hal.inria.fr/hal-01180603).
+Benoit G, Peterlongo P, Lavenier D, Lemaitre C. (2015) [Simka: fast kmer-based method for estimating the similarity between numerous metagenomic datasets](https://hal.inria.fr/hal-01180603).
 Hal-Inria

-G. Benoit, P. Peterlongo, M. Mariadassou, E Drezen, S. Schbath, D. Lavenier, C. Lemaitre.
-Multiple comparative metagenomics using multiset k-mer counting. *Submitted*.

-#Install a binary release of simka
+# Install a binary release of simka

 Retrieve the binary archive file from one of the official simka releases (see "Releases" tab on the Github web page of the simka project); file name is "simka-xyz-bin-Darwin.tar.gz" or "simka-xyz-bin-Linux.tar.gz" (where xyz is a release version).